-- Tunbridge Wells Borough Council Cultural Strategy 2014-2024 - Tunbridge Wells Borough Council Public Art Guidance 2019 (Draft) - Royal Tunbridge Wells Urban Design Framework - Tunbridge Wells Borough Council Five Year Plan - Kent Design Guide
+- Tunbridge Wells Borough Council Cultural Strategy 2014-2024 - Tunbridge Wells Borough Council Public Art Guidance 2019 - Royal Tunbridge Wells Urban Design Framework - Tunbridge Wells Borough Council Five Year Plan - Kent Design Guide

-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018.
+• Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016.

-- Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy.
+- Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy. - Consultation on the Regulation 19 Pre-Submission Local Plan from March to June 2021 - Engagement with relevant bodies since the receipt of the Inspectors Initial Findings Letter. - Consultation on the Council's response to the Inspectors Initial Findings letter - January - April 2024

-3.264 There have been a number of public realm improvement projects over the last few years, vastly improving some of the key public areas of the borough.
-These have included stand-alone public realm schemes such as the Five Ways and Millennium Clock Area - Public Realm Improvements in Royal Tunbridge Wells, or schemes as part of the delivery of new housing and other development.
-Many of these have also included elements of public art within the designed scheme, often using local artists.
+3.279 There have been a number of public realm improvement projects over the last few years, vastly improving some of the key public areas of the borough.
+These have included stand-alone public realm schemes such as the Five Ways and Millennium Clock Area - Public Realm Improvements in Royal Tunbridge Wells, or schemes as part of the delivery of new housing and other development such as '1887' at the Pantiles.
+Many of these have also included elements of public art within the designed scheme, often using local artists and appropriate to the location, such as the use of water features.

-- Royal Tunbridge Wells The Cultural and Learning Hub (The Amelia Scott) has approval from both the National Heritage Lottery Fund and Arts Council England with secured grant funding of over £5m.
-The scheme will incorporate the museum, art gallery, library and adult education centre in to one building.
-This project will provide high quality cultural provision and is an example of how shared spaces can deliver opportunities for growth in cultural provision.
-Following the tender process, Wilmott Dixon has been engaged as the project contractor.
-Work is underway and it is due to open to the public in summer 2021. - Public Realm Improvements in Royal Tunbridge Wells Recent work has been completed this project to further improve the public realm in Royal Tunbridge Wells town centre.
-Improvements have been made around the War Memorial including Civic Way, Mount Pleasant Road and Monson Road to improve the look of this part of the town centre and make it a safer, more pleasant place for pedestrians and also improving the setting of the war memorial creating the sense of a public square.
+- Royal Tunbridge Wells The Cultural and Learning Hub (The Amelia Scott) opened on the 28 April 2022.
+The Amelia incorporates the museum, art gallery, library and adult education centre in to one building.
+It provides high quality cultural provision and is an example of how shared spaces can deliver opportunities for growth in cultural provision.
+Visitor numbers for the period to 31 March 2023 reached over 300,000. - Public Realm Improvements in Royal Tunbridge Wells Recent work has been completed on this project to further improve the public realm in Royal Tunbridge Wells town centre.
+Improvements have been made around the War Memorial including Civic Way, Mount Pleasant Road and Monson Road to improve the look of this part of the town centre and make it a safer, more pleasant place for pedestrians and also improving the setting of the war memorial creating the sense of a public square and improving legibility.